 Pink ornaments can be used on either a pink tree or traditional green tree for a wonderfully fun look.
 Some great finds include:

 - Christmas Central: Choose from several pinks in various ornament ball sizes, pink stars, tear-drop shaped ornaments and even a 125-ornament set of mixed styles.
 Prices are around $4- $42.

-- Target: Simply Shabby Chic® offers a 14-piece pink and silver glass Christmas ornament set.
-It costs around $40.
+- Target: Target offers a 15-piece berry, wine, gold and pink Christmas ornament set.
+It costs around $3.

 - Walmart: This 4-pack of 6" dangling candy ornaments are shatterproof and feature pink and white and pink, white and silver colors.
 You'll spend about $10 on them.

 Take a page out of Houston, Texas Designer Regina Gust's Christmas portfolio with this elegant mantel design.
 The mantel matches the equally gorgeous Christmas tree.

 This mantel design features a pine garland with beautiful embellishments.
 The luxurious garland is draped over the mantel and allowed to cascade to the floor.
 Emulate the style by incorporating the following items into your mantel design.

 - Entwine embroidered ribbon and pink silk flowers through the garland.

 - Select beaded garlands with large flattened baubles.